 During the year, we have significantly enhanced our doctoral training programs with the establishment of six new Centres for Doctoral Training (CDTs), increasing the total to eight.
 These CDTs, supported by the Engineering and Physical Sciences Research Council (EPSRC), focus on critical areas such as artificial intelligence, quantum technologies, and sustainable industrial futures.
-Heriot-Watt leads on the following:

-- The EPSRC Centre for Doctoral Training in Green Industrial Futures, led by Professor Mercedes Maroto-Valer, which is dedicated to advancing green technologies. - The EPSRC Centre for Doctoral Training in Use-Inspired Photonic Sensing and Metrology, led by Professor Derryck Reid, which focuses on photonic technologies essential for sensing and measurement applications. - The EPSRC AI Centre for Doctoral Training in Dependable and Deployable AI for Robotics, led by Professor Ron Petrick.

-Collectively, these centres are set to train over 600 PhD students, contributing significantly to the University's research capacity, and making up 10% of all such places nationally.
+Heriot-Watt leads on the following: the EPSRC Centre for Doctoral Training in Green Industrial Futures, led by Professor Mercedes Maroto-Valer, is dedicated to advancing green technologies, while the EPSRC Centre for Doctoral Training in Use-Inspired Photonic Sensing and Metrology, led by Professor Derryck Reid, focuses on photonic technologies essential for sensing and measurement applications and the EPSRC AI Centre for Doctoral Training in Dependable and Deployable AI for Robotics led by Professor Ron Petrick.
+Collectively, these centres are set to train over 600 PhD students, contributing significantly to the University's research capacity, and making up ten percent of all such places nationally.

-In quantum technologies, Heriot-Watt is a major leader in four of the six funded Quantum Technology Hubs, with Professor Gerald Buller leading the Integrated Quantum Networks (IQN) Hub which will deliver an ultra-secure 'quantum internet' of the future.
-Professor John Travers was awarded a 10-year funded Chair in Emerging Technology by the Royal Academy of Engineering to develop sources of attosecond ultraviolet, X-ray and electron beams.
+In QuantumTechnologies, Heriot Watt is a major leader in 4 of the 6 funded QuantumTechnology Hubs, with Professor Gerald Buller leading the Integrated Quantum Networks (IQN) Hub which will deliver an ultra-secure 'quantum internet' of the future.
+Professor JohnTravers was awarded a 10-year funded Chair in Emerging Technology by the Royal Academy of Engineering to develop sources of attosecond ultraviolet, X-ray and electron beams.
 This technology will provide the ability to manipulate and probe matter with unprecedented temporal and spatial resolution and will be exploited for scientific research and advanced industrial applications.
-This award to Professor Travers is the third such award by the Royal Academy of Engineering to staff at Heriot-Watt which, with the award of several five-year research fellowships is an indication of the internationally leading research in Heriot-Watt.
-The University is also leading a consortium of universities to deliver a new national hub, the TransiT Hub, which is focused on rapidly decarbonising transport in the UK, including road, rail, air and maritime.
-This hub has been awarded £46m from a combination of the UK Government and almost 70 commercial stakeholders across the digital, energy and transport sectors, including transport operators, regulators, vehicle makers, technology companies and energy suppliers.
+This award to ProfessorTravers is the third such award by the Royal Academy of Engineering to staff at Heriot-Watt which, with the award of several 5 year Research fellowships is an indication of the internationally leading research in Heriot-Watt.
+Heriot-Watt is also leading a consortium of universities to deliver a new national hub, the TransiT Hub, which is focused on rapidly decarbonising transport in the UK, including road, rail, air and maritime.
+This hub has been awarded £46 million from a combination of the UK government and almost 70 commercial stakeholders across the digital, energy and transport sectors, including transport operators, regulators, vehicle makers, technology companies and energy suppliers.
 The collaboration is thought to be one of the largest transport consortiums of its kind.